-In practice, asset managers have different ways of constructing the portfolio and designing the redemption features to ensure an adequate degree of consistency between the investment strategy, the investor base and the fund's redemption terms and other liabilities.17 for an open-end fund.
-In its final release, the SEC noted that this requirement will likely cause funds to evaluate the suitability of investment strategies that will be permitted under the rule's 15% illiquid investment requirement, but still entail significant liquidity risk - such as strategies involving highly concentrated portfolio, strategies involving investments in portfolio investments that are so sensitive to stressed conditions that funds may not be able to find purchasers for those investments during stressed periods, and strategies involving significant holdings of securities with extended settlement periods (e.g., transactions in certain types of securities, such as certain foreign securities and U.S. bank loan participations should be reviewed by the fund to determine whether these securities should be classified as less liquid, depending on the length of the securities' settlement periods.).
+There are very few examples of situations where regulators have expressed a view regarding the suitability of funds to trade on a daily redemption basis.
+However, under newly adopted liquidity risk management rules in the US, a fund is required to consider whether its investment strategy is appropriate for an open-end fund.
+In its final release, the SEC noted that this requirement will likely cause funds to evaluate the suitability of investment strategies that will be permitted under the rule's 15% illiquid investment requirement, but still entail significant liquidity risk - such as strategies involving highly concentrated portfolio, strategies involving investments in portfolio investments that are so sensitive to stressed conditions that funds may not be able to find purchasers for those investments during stressed periods, and strategies involving significant holdings of securities with extended settlement periods (e.g., transactions in certain types of securities, such as certain foreign securities and U.S. bank loan participations).